shamadee/web-dsp/README.md

 ### Install

-Drop the 'lib' folder into your project and load the JS  library in a script tag
+Clone this repo and drop the 'lib' folder into your project and load the JS  library in a script tag.
+You can also get the module via `npm install web-dsp`, which comes with a built-in npm executable (`get-dsp`), which will copy the lib folder into your project directory.
 ```html
 <script src = '/lib/webdsp.js' type = 'text/javascript'>
 ```